 - Casing: The casing is a tube in the ground that houses the well pump and the pipe that moves water from the pump to the surface.
 It also prevents the hole from collapsing, and keeps contaminants from entering the water supply.
 Modern well casings are typically five inch plastic (PVC) pipe, or in some instances four inch steel pipe.

 - Cap: The cap is the top of the well casing.
 The cap must end at least one foot above ground so it is not subject to flooding.
-The cap usually has a screened vent to prevent insects from entering the well.
+The cap requires a screened vent to prevent insects from entering the well.

 - Pump: The well pump draws water up the hole and pushes it into the home.
 The well pump is usually submersible.
 This means the pump is installed in the well casing several feet below ground, making it operate more quietly.